troponaut/ansible-role-komodo/README.md

     ```

     Note that you can just enter a cleartext passkey here instead if not using the vault.
 This playbook will
-    default to an install of v1.16.12, but this can be overridden.
+    default to install the latest version of komodo periphery (at the date of last publish, which will also
+    be reflected in this example playbook)

 6. Run the playbook